ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 ## Run store-streams

-- Open a new terminal and inside `springboot-kafka-connect-streams` root folder, run
+- Open a new terminal and inside `springboot-kafka-connect-jdbc-streams` root folder, run

 - To start application, run